CartoDB/turbo-carto/README.md

 #### Color ramps

-For color ramps there are a couple of handy functions to retrieve color palettes: `cartocolor` and `colorbrewer`.
+For color ramps, there are a couple of handy functions to retrieve color palettes: `cartocolor` and `colorbrewer`.

 You can create a choropleth map using Reds color palette from colorbrewer (see [examples/readme/example-6.css](./examples/readme/example-6.css)):